joroec/virsnap/README.md

 ## Periodical snapshots

 To use virsnap for regular snapshotting your virtual machines, determine your init system and instruct it to periodically call virsnap.
-There are examplary init configurations in the `init` directory of this repository.
+There are exemplary init configurations in the `init` directory of this repository.